Mardi Himal Budget Trek

 The permit fees are within the package cost.
 So, the trekkers must not worry about this subject.

-However, the ideal time to trek the Mardi Himal is during the spring (March-May) and autumn (September-November) seasons.
-During this time, the weather will be constant, and you will have the best views of the scenery.
 The clear sky and tranquil setting allow you to take in the best views of the surrounding foliage and snow-capped peaks.
 Because the weather is neither too hot nor too cold these seasons, you'll be able to trek at the ideal time of year in the region.
-In addition, the rich Rhododendron forests blossom in reds and whites during the spring season.
+Also, the rich Rhododendron forests blossom in reds and whites during the spring season.

-During the winter, most of the paths leading to the Mardi Himal may be covered in snow and the environment gets extremely dry and chilly.
+During the winter, most of the paths leading to the Mardi Himal may be covered in snow, and the environment gets extremely dry and chilly.
 As a result, most tourists avoid trekking to the Mardi Himal during the winter.
-But, the region's visual splendor and snow-covered mountains, during this time are stunning.
+But the region's visual splendor and snow-covered mountains, during this time, are stunning.
 One disadvantage of this season is that some passages may be covered by snow due to heavy snowfall, preventing tea houses from operating.

 Itinerary Detail